oblivia-simplex/Narrativity/2_strang.md

 not led toward syllogism and deduction but discover, instead, induction, investigation, participation?

-Aaron Shurin, in \"Narrativity,\" proposes that \"writing might use narrative without succumbing to its hegemonic orders of linear development, unity of time/tense-and apart from the modernist reconstructing modes of memory and dream.
-A prose whose paragraphic groupings themselves might be based on measure, whose higher integrations might be thematic or associational rather than developmental.\"
+Aaron Shurin, in "Narrativity,\" proposes that \"writing might use narrative without succumbing to its hegemonic orders of linear development, unity of time/tense-and apart from the modernist reconstructing modes of memory and dream.
+A prose whose paragraphic groupings themselves might be based on measure, whose higher integrations might be thematic or associational rather than developmental."

 When liberated from plodding development, can narrative, loaded with its historical implications, move us away from the discrete series